7 Proven Hacks to Improve McCormick Slow Cooker Chili Mix

 Lime Juice Splash

-Combine your favorite spices with some olive oil and garlic to create a concentrated paste.
-Store it in the fridge and use it as a base for your next chili batch.
-It saves time and adds a ton of flavor!
+Combine spices with olive oil and garlic to create a concentrated paste.
+Store in the fridge for instant flavor boosts in future batches.

 Chili Flavor Paste